JohnElvisMedeirosCosta/JohnElvisMedeirosCosta/README.md

 ![alt text](./Images/top.svg)

 I love coding in Python :snake:.
-I work at [Estylo](https://estylo.in/) as a Python Developer and occassionally participate in hackathons.
+I work at [SYN](https://www.syn.com.br/) as a System Analyst and occassionally participate in hackathons.

 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using Python.